splunk/public-o11y-docs/synthetics/test-config/auth.rst

 #.
 On the browser test's configuration page, select the :guilabel:`Simple` toggle.

-#. select :guilabel:`Edit steps or synthetic transactions`.
+#.
+Select :guilabel:`Edit steps or synthetic transactions`.

 #.
 Add a step of type :guilabel:`Go to url`, and in :guilabel:`URL`, enter the URL of the target's authentication page.